 - Resources and Tools: A central and accessible hub aligned to the Quality Standards.

-50 State Afterschool Networks: Landscape of Quality (PDF): The AIR team conducted a scan of the 50 afterschool networks related to quality standards, assessment tools, core competences for afterschool program staff, credential systems, and quality rating and improvement systems.
-The Scan contains links to websites and electronic documents where applicable.
+50 State Afterschool Network: Landscape of Quality (Interactive report): In December 2020, the AIR team updated our landscape scan of the 50 afterschool networks related to quality standards, school-age assessment tools, core competences for afterschool program staff, credential systems, quality rating and improvement systems, and skill-building initiatives.
+This resource contains links to websites and electronic documents where applicable.

 Beyond the Bell® Toolkit 4th edition (Website): A suite of professional development services, products, and practical tools designed to help afterschool program leaders and staff members create and sustain high-quality, effective afterschool and expanded learning programs.